LinqLover/google-photos-rummy/README.md

 Every year you take hundreds or even thousands of beautiful and funny photos that are linked to wonderful memories.
 While you can preserve all of these photos in your personal [Google Photos gallery](https://photos.google.com/) for (almost) ever, keeping these memories actually alive is harder if you do not talk about them with your friends and family.

-At New Year's Eve, you usually sit together with (some of) your friends or family members, but the tempation is great to waste your time by drinking too much or watching a political end-of-the-year review in TV only (or, if you live in Germany, most likely [Dinner for One](https://www.youtube.com/watch?v=UmsKkebN2O4)).
+On New Year's Eve, you usually sit together with (some of) your friends or family members, but the temptation is great to waste your time by drinking too much or watching a political end-of-the-year review on TV only (or if you live in Germany, most likely [Dinner for One](https://www.youtube.com/watch?v=UmsKkebN2O4)).

-Why not create your very own end-of-the-year review instead and revive the memories to your most wonderful moments together?
+Why not create your very own end-of-the-year review instead and revive the memories of your most wonderful moments together?
-And because just watching photos in a group very quickly gets boring, why not make it a funny party game?
+And because just watching photos in a group very quickly gets boring, why not make it a fun party game?
 *Google Photos Rummy* (not by Google) is a small card game inspired by [Rummy](https://en.wikipedia.org/wiki/Rummy) and [Rummikub](https://en.wikipedia.org/wiki/Rummikub) that allows you to do right this!

 The script from this repository will scrape all photos from your Google Photos Gallery for one year, select a random subset from them, and download it.